huangyingw/minds_docs/docs/guides/frontend.md

 #### Local storage vs Cookies

 The server is not able to read the local storage from the browser.
 If a shared state is required then the `CookieService` should be used.
 Sensitive data is prohibited.

+## Embed Mode

+Minds video player can be embedded into other websites using an `iframe`.
+The video player is the same player as the one that is used in the App.
+However, in the embed mode only what is strictly necessary will be included.
+Anything that needs to be rendered without the wider angular app, should be loaded in the embed mode.

+### How it works

+This is achieved by creating a new "entrypoint", or in angular terms, a new "project" in `angular.json`, which will enter from `src/app/modules/embed/main.ts` and add any library or module on its way in a bundle separate from the app's bundle stored in `dist/embed`.
+The app will then be served with `server.ts`, and the bundles and static files will be served with NGINX with the `/embed-static` alias.

+### How to build/run/test

+#### Production

+On production, the embed module will be served and server-side-rendered with `server.ts`

+1. `npm run build:embed`
+2. `minds-ssr-build`
+3. `minds-ssr-serve`

+#### Developement

+On developement, angular can serve the module like this:

+`npm run serve:embed:dev`

+Now you can see embedded videos in a url like `https://localhost:4200/embed/${VIDEO_GUID}`